pokerregion/poker/docs/development.rst

    >>> ET = pytz.timezone('US/Eastern')
    >>> ET.localize(some_datetime).astimezone(pytz.UTC)

 This will consider DST settings and ambiguous times.
-Fro more information, see `pytz documentation`_!
+For more information, see `pytz documentation`_!

 Unicode vs Bytes